echogarden-project/echogarden/docs/Technical.md

 * Echogarden is written in TypeScript and targets the Node.js platform.
 * It uses ESM modules and latest ECMAScript and TypeScript features.
 * It does not depend on essential binary executables.
-Instead, all of its engines either use pure JavaScript, WebAssembly, WASI, or the ONNX runtime, with some exceptions: the CLI does invoke a few binary executables, loaded from expansion packages, for the `SoX` and `ffmpeg` tools.
+Instead, all of its engines either use pure JavaScript, WebAssembly, WASI, or the ONNX runtime, with some exceptions: the CLI does invoke a command line `ffmpeg` tool, auto-downloaded from internal packages.
 Using expansion packages simplifies the installation and ensures non-buggy version are used.
 Since SoX `v14.4.2` is broken on Windows, it bundles `v14.4.1`.
-* It does not depend on essential native node.js modules requiring compilation with `node-gyp`.
+* It does not depend on essential native node.js modules requiring install-time compilation with `node-gyp`.
 This greatly simplifies the installation experience for end-users (the ONNX runtime bundles precompiled NAPI modules for all supported platforms - it doesn't require any compilation during its installation).

 ## Package system